Reviews of The Edison

 Ahhh, the old Adventurers Club!
 A couple of friends and myself decided to go to the Edison for an early dinner labor day weekend.
 Even though it was crowded we managed to find a seat although it was at a tall table with uncomfortable seats.
 The food was OK,the restaurant itself was interesting and had the same bones as the old Adventurers Club.
 There was no music or entertainment when we were there.
 It was just ok.

 Reviewed by Jazzfool20 Review Date: 05/19/2018

-Rating: (7) Would Recommend:
+Rating: (7) Recommended

 Had drinks a few weeks ago, early 5/18, and stayed for the music.
 Overall it was good.
 I went in cautiously optimistic, having heard it had a vintage vibe, and dancing.
 The good: the drinks were excellent (nice and strong), and the atmosphere was very industrial chic.
 Not my favorite, but it works.
 Service was good.
 The band began playing around 9:30, and started off great.
 Mixing classic swinging tunes, with post-modern jukebox stuff.
 As the night went on though it went downhill.
 I was hoping very much to dance, as I'm an avid social dancer, but no one seemed up to it at first.
 I finally got a hostess to dance with me, who knew how to follow - thank goodness!
 I was also able to coax one or two ladies to dance, but as I said, as the night went on the music got worse, just louder, and more and more raucous, and less swinging.
 By midnight, I couldn't take anymore and left.
 They've got a good thing going, but seem to cater to the drunk "bump and grind" type crowd, rather then those who'd actually like to dance.
 Also the floor was terrible; ultra-hard concrete!
 Overall I guess, I'd recommend it, but with some reservations.
 This place could be GREAT, but they definitely have some work to do.